Memorable Manitobans: Gerald Sydney “Syd” Halter (1905-1990)

 Lawyer, sports executive.

-Born at Winnipeg on 18 April 1905, son of Maurice Halter and Rhoda Lechtzier (1893-1973), brother of Aubrey Halter, he graduated in arts and law from the University of Manitoba, then practised law in Winnipeg, and was appointed a King’s Counsel in 1948.
+Born at Winnipeg on 18 April 1905, son of Maurice Halter and Rhoda Lechtzier (1893-1973), brother of Aubrey Halter, he attended Laura Secord School and graduated in arts and law from the University of Manitoba, then practised law in Winnipeg, and was appointed a King’s Counsel in 1948.
 He was President of the Amateur Athletic Union of Canada from 1938 to 1946.
 He served as an executive of the Winnipeg Football Club for years, becoming commissioner of the Western Interprovincial Football Union from 1953 to 1957 and then commissioner of the Canadian Football League from 1958 to 1967.

 Birth registration, Manitoba Vital Statistics.